dsa-ntc/peninsuladsa-ntc.github.io/_pages/public-transit.md

 <h4>Act NOW to preserve Bay Area public transit and build an ecosocialist future!</h4>

-Push SamTrans to "opt in" San Mateo County to the crucial regional funding measure (SB 63):
+Push SamTrans to "opt in" San Mateo County to the 2026 regional funding measure ([SB 63](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202520260SB63)):
+* *ASAP*: 📰 Share our [ecosocialist public transit article](https://www.californiadsa.org/news/batransit-2025jun) for [*California Red*](https://www.californiadsa.org/news) with everyone you know!
-* *ASAP:* Sign our coalition's [petition to stop the Caltrans highway widening of 101/92](https://actionnetwork.org/petitions/stop-the-widenings-of-highway-101-and-interstate-280) and fund public transit instead (~600 signatures)!
+* *ASAP:* ✍️ [Sign our coalition's petition](https://actionnetwork.org/petitions/stop-the-widenings-of-highway-101-and-interstate-280) to stop the Caltrans highway widening of 101/92 and fund public transit instead (~600 signatures)!
-* *By June 30:* Email the SamTrans Board of Directors ([Board@SamTrans.com](mailto:Board@SamTrans.com)) to voice your support of a progressively funded SB 63 (scroll down for talking points).
+* *Now through June 30:* 📩 Email the SamTrans Board of Directors ([Board@SamTrans.com](mailto:Board@SamTrans.com)) to voice your support of a progressively funded SB 63.
+See below for talking points!
-* *Tuesday, July 1, 5:30–6:30pm:* Grab media attention for SB 63 by rallying for public transit at Millbrae BART / Caltrain!
-[Printable flyer](../assets/images/SMC-Rally-Poster_2025-07-01.png) and [RSVP](https://actionnetwork.org/events/rally-to-save-bart-and-caltrain-for-san-mateo-county).
+* *Tuesday, July 1, 5:30–6:30pm:* 🚎  Grab local media attention for SB 63 by [joining our rally for public transit](https://actionnetwork.org/events/rally-to-save-bart-and-caltrain-for-san-mateo-county) at Millbrae BART / Caltrain station!
+Consider printing and posting [the rally flyer](../assets/images/SMC-Rally-Poster_2025-07-01.png) at your local station!
-* *Wednesday, July 2, 2–5pm:* Make a 2-minute public comment in person, on Zoom, or by email ([PublicComment@SamTrans.com](mailto:publiccomment@samtrans.com)) at the [next SamTrans Board of Directors meeting](https://www.samtrans.com/meetings/2025/07/samtrans-board-directors) in San Carlos (scroll down for full details).
+* *Wednesday, July 2, 2–5pm:* 🗣️ Make a 2-minute public comment in person or via Zoom at the [next SamTrans Board of Directors meeting](https://www.samtrans.com/meetings/2025/07/samtrans-board-directors) in San Carlos, or email your comment to [PublicComment@SamTrans.com](mailto:publiccomment@samtrans.com) _before_ 2pm.
+See below for full details!

 <h2>San Mateo County: Transit 4 All</h2>